buzduganalex1/SOLID/README.md

 {
     static void Main()
     {
-        // Create instances of email providers
+        // Create an instance of the EmailService EmailService emailService = new EmailService();

-        IEmailProvider smtpProvider = new SmtpEmailProvider();
+        // Sending an email using SMTP
-        IEmailProvider apiProvider = new ApiEmailProvider();
+        emailService.SendEmailUsingSmtp("example@example.com", "Welcome!", "Welcome to our website!");

-        // Create an email sender with SMTP provider var emailSenderWithSmtp = new EmailSender(smtpProvider);
+        // Sending an email using API
-        emailSenderWithSmtp.SendEmail("example@example.com", "Welcome!", "Welcome to our website!");
+        emailService.SendEmailUsingApi("user@example.com", "Special Offer", "Check out our special offers!");

-        // Create an email sender with API provider var emailSenderWithApi = new EmailSender(apiProvider);
+        // Calculate a customer discount (Unrelated to email service) var customer = new Customer { Name = "John Doe", Email = "john@example.com" };
-        emailSenderWithApi.SendEmail("user@example.com", "Special Offer", "Check out our special offers!");
+        emailService.CalculateCustomerDiscount(customer);

         Console.ReadLine();
     }